pepkit/pepspec/docs/looper/tutorial/initialize.md

 All this script does is run the unix `wc` command, and then parse the output using `sed` and `cut`, and then print the result with `echo`.
 In a real workspace, your pipeline is more likely to be a powerful Python script or something else.
-The important thing for looper is just that there's a command you can run and to execute it.
+The important thing for looper is just that there's a command you can run to execute the pipeline, and you can pass arguments on the command line.
 Since looper will need to execute it, make sure your script has execute permission:

 ```sh